o3de/o3de.org/content/docs/user-guide/platforms/android/_index.md

 ## **Optional Software**

 ### **Android Studio**
 Android Studio is the IDE commonly used in conjunction with Gradle to develop and build Android Apps.
-While Android Studio itself isn't absolutely necessary, it provides the mechanism to setup and download the required Android SDK for the build process.
-While its possible to just download the command line tools by itself, the current O3DE script that generates the Android Gradle project does not yet support this method.
+Android Studio provides the mechanism to setup and download the required Android SDK for the build process.
 Download the latest version from [https://developer.android.com/studio](https://developer.android.com/studio) and run through the installation process.

 ## **Setup Requirements**